 My introduction to the Classics was inspired by my continuous study with Sharon Weizenbaum at White Pine Institute.
 Sharon provides us with enough study material for every day of the year and then some.
 This has opened up numerous doors to other great teachers and practitioners.
 For example it inspired me to undertake a year long study of the Huang Di Nei Jing with Dr Ed Neal MD.
 Dr Neal likens Chinese Medicine to the wise old sage and Western medicine to the young adolescent thinking it knows everything and ignoring what elders say.
 Chinese Medicine looks to the past to understand the future, Western Medicine discards the past as antiquated.

-To be clear I am not anti-Western medicine or anti-vax as sometimes Western interventions are necessary.
-But most of the time if the correct input is given people can restore physiological function and get off their medications.
-It is determining and offering the correct input that is the difficult part.
+If the correct input to the body is given people can restore physiological function and get off many medications.
+It is determining and offering the correct input that separates practitioners.

 Studying Classical Chinese Medicine is my journey of finding a layer and then below that is another layer all in a circular fashion.
 It is a never ending discovery which is why I love treating patients and witnessing the ancient wisdom come alive to bring about healing without medications or crazy interventions.